Shark Pet Plus Review

 Edges

-The one drawback to this vac's hardwood performance is its dismal performance near walls or baseboards.
-When attempting to clean coffee grounds parallel to the wall or head-on, neither method was effective, leaving a good amount of coffee behind.
+The one drawback to this vacuum's hardwood performance is its dismal performance near walls or baseboards.
+When attempting to clean coffee grounds parallel to the wall or head-on, neither method was effective.
 Head-on, the problem seems to be a very thick front bumper on the cleaner head that keeps the roller and suction from getting close enough to the coffee grounds to grab them.

 Pet Hair